-Finally the cost basis rules under 6045 will be amended to include digital assets.
+- Finally the cost basis rules under 6045 will be amended to include digital assets including crypto assets.

 The Infrastructure Bill formally introduces broker reporting requirements that include the reporting of sales and disposition of digital assets.
 In addition, the bill requires brokers to report account transfers of digital assets to another broker as well as to non-broker.
 The definition of a broker under the bill is “any person who (for consideration) is responsible for regularly providing any service effectuating transfers of digital assets on behalf of another person,”.
 This definition expands the types of entities that fall under the broker reporting rules.

 Entities that would currently fall under this definition ,even if they do not custody the assets, include:

 Crypto software wallet holders.